hofxbits/LectureNotes/README.md

+# Topics in Information theory, Chaos and Causal Learning

+This is a series of lectures on various topics in information theory, chaos and causal learning by Dr. Nithin Nagaraj at the National Institute of Advanced Studies, Bangalore.

-# Contributing to this Page:
+## Contributing to this Page:

-When you write a post, make sure to add the following lines as the front matter (the very first lines) of your markdown file:
+If you are a contributor, when you write a post, make sure to add the following lines as the front matter (the very first lines) of your markdown file:

 ```